thepacketgeek/rust-tcpstream-demo/raw/README.md

 }
 ```

-Since we live in a world with variable length strings, the approach above doesn't quite work out, but `read()` returns a `usize` of bytes_read, so we can get fancy reading to our statically sized array repeatedly until we have no more bytes to read:
+Yet we live in a world with variable length strings and the approach above doesn't quite work out.
+However `read()` returns a `usize` of bytes_read, so we can get fancy reading to our statically sized array repeatedly until we have no more bytes to read:

 ```rust
 ...